benstackdev/faq/README.md

 Name       - BenStack or Ben
 Age        - 25
 Location   - Eastern Canada (EST/EDT)
-Occupation - Tier 2 IT Specialist
+Occupation - Tier 2 IT Analyst
 ```

 ### Why are you streaming?
 What are they for?